 Guide9 min read

-I’ve run my solo development agency for three years.
+I’ve run Vertex Platform Solutions for three years.
 I’ve tried project-based pricing, monthly retainers, productized subscriptions, and hybrid models.
 Some worked well.
 Others taught expensive lessons.

 The Solo Agency Economics